 The brand also makes large suitcases, but we didn't survey about these.

 It's a more expensive brand but highly recommended.
-We've spotted a handful of products with approximately a 10% discount on average prices at both Absolute Snow and the Amazon Osprey store.
+On the Osprey website there are backpacks with up to a 30% discount compared to the average prices we found.
+We also spotted a handful of products with around a 10-20% discount at the Amazon Osprey store.

 Amy Axworthy, Which? luggage expert, says: